 Ten Beacons of Light

 1. Self Awareness and Mindful Constructive Living: Seek greater awareness of emotions, thoughts, and motivations.
-Through quiet attentiveness to felt experience, we become familiar with ourselves.
+Through quiet attentiveness, we become familiar with ourselves.
 This is living mindfully.
-With awareness of emotional triggers and behavioral responses, we can choose a productive course of action, leading to fulfillment of our intentions.
+With awareness of emotional triggers and behavioral responses, we gain freedom to choose, leading to fulfillment of our intentions.

-3. Commitment to Personal Work: Make self improvement a life practice.
-Seek ways to improve in:
+3. Commitment to Personal Work: Make self-improvement a life practice.
+Seek ways to improve:

 5. Knowing and Honoring Healthy Values: Our increased mindfulness reveals personal standards.
 This knowledge guides us with choices.
 Knowing our values, we can strive to align those values with our actions, working to eradicate misguided standards that hurt ourselves and others.